UBC-MDS/eurovision_contest_rank_analysis/README.md

-# NAME OF PROJECT
+# seNAME OF PROJECT

 -   Authors: Crystal, Renzo, Daniel, and Nabi

 Our data analysis project for DSCI 522 as part of the Master of Data Science program at UBC.